 - are trained to the same standard as the designated safeguarding lead - will take on the designated safeguarding lead's responsibilities if they are unavailable.
-If the designated safeguarding lead is long-term absent, a deputy will temporarily take over as the designated safeguarding lead maintains the filtering and monitoring systems
+If the designated safeguarding lead is long-term absent, a deputy will temporarily take over as the designated safeguarding lead

 Further responsibilities of the DSL are listed elsewhere in this policy.
-For a detailed explanation of the DSL's responsibilities, see Annex C of KCSiE.
+For a detailed explanation of the DSL's responsibilities, see Annex C of KCSIE.